Streets, trees, and building covered with snow

 When snowfall is forecasted, our crews closely monitor the weather and implement a coordinated plan to treat for snow and ice on all key routes across Vancouver.

-Home and property owners are reminded that they are responsible for removing snow and ice from the sidewalks alongside their property by 10am following snowfall or freezing temperatures.
+Vancouver property owners and occupants are responsible for removing all snow and ice from the full width of sidewalks in front of and, if on a corner lot, alongside their property each day by 10am when there is snow on the sidewalks or freezing temperatures.

 How winter weather affects your health